3 Days in Havana: Plot

-When Jack meets Harry at his hotel room, Harry is snorting cocaine.
+When Jack meets Harry in his hotel room, Harry is snorting cocaine.
 Jack awkwardly declines an offer of cocaine, and the two go to a club, where they meet two women, Day and Night, who they take back to Harry's hotel room.
 In the morning, Jack discovers the women have left, and Day has killed Harry.
 A mysterious man named Palmer arrives at Harry's hotel room and assumes Jack is an assassin he has hired; Jack plays along.
 When Palmer hands him a package that contains a pistol and information on his target, Jack goes to the Canadian embassy to report the situation.
 The consul, revealed to be Anders, leads Jack to believe he will be flown back to Canada but instead kidnaps him and brings him to the warehouse, where he tortures Jack for information.

 Jack escapes when they leave to kill Palmer.
 Jack first turns to Pepe for help, but he barely leaves with his life.
 Jack hitchhikes to Rita's hotel.
 There, the intense man flirts with him, saying he admires how Jack is playing both sides against each other.
 Jack insists he is an innocent bystander and gets rid of the man by making an empty promise to visit his hotel room.
 Rita is surprised to see him but offers to help.
 As she kisses him, Anders' men break in and kidnap both.
 In the warehouse, Libby angrily asks Jack if he is the unluckiest man alive or a shrewd assassin who has engineered the entire plot.
 Though professing to be an insurance salesman, Jack demands they let Rita go.
 When Libby refuses, Jack grabs a pistol from one of the men holding him and kills all of Libby's henchmen, including Anders.
 Before killing Libby, Jack reveals himself as an assassin hired by the Broker.
-He whispers his true background to Rita, then advises her to leave Cuba immediately.
+He whispers his true background to Rita, and then advises her to leave Cuba immediately.